 Soft Tissue Injury Research

 KLOW’s components have strong preclinical results in models of tendon tears, muscle injury, and ligament damage.
 Because these injuries heal slowly, researchers use KLOW to study whether combining peptides speeds up regeneration.
+KLOW blend peptide therapy is available as a specialized research service and is not FDA approved for disease treatment.

 Inflammation and Gut Health Studies